Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Theoretical Considerations

 which is the analytic signal of $\bs{f}(\bs{x},t)$.

-Therefore, applying the transform to each of the \ac{POD} modes of $\bs{f}(\bs{x},t)$ individually and using the resulting analytic signals in place of the original modes allows for the reconstruction of $\bs{f}^a(\bs{x},t)$.
-However, the analytic signal of the \ac{POD} modes are not equal to the \ac{HPOD} modes due to the filtering of the Hilbert transform being introduced after the decomposition of $\bs{f}(\bs{x},t)$.
-While this method is not equivalent to \ac{HPOD}, where the propagation of structures is embedded in the modes, it is a computationally efficient alternative for matching pairs of \ac{POD} modes which represent the same propagating structure.
+Therefore, applying the Hilbert transform to each \ac{POD} mode of $\bs{f}(\bs{x},t)$ individually and substituting the resulting analytic signals for the original modes enables the reconstruction of $\bs{f}^a(\bs{x},t)$.
+However, the analytic signals of the \ac{POD} modes are not equal to the \ac{HPOD} modes, as the decomposition of the analytic signal of $\bs{f}(\bs{x},t)$ ranks \ac{HPOD} modes by their energy contribution to $\bs{f}^a(\bs{x},t)$ rather than to $\bs{f}(\bs{x},t)$.
+Consequently, leading POD modes may contain non-propagating features that are relegated to higher-order \ac{HPOD} modes.
+While this approach is not equivalent to \ac{HPOD}, the tendency for propagating structures to be decomposed into paired POD modes---or real and imaginary parts of \ac{HPOD} modes~\cite{raiola2025hilbert}---suggests that the Hilbert transform of a POD mode representing a propagating structure should closely match the \ac{POD} mode corresponding to the $\pi/2$ phase-shift of the same structure.